casey-martin/advent_of_code_2022/day_3/README.md

 # Day 3

-My first reaction was to use set operations.
+My first reaction was to convert each string into a set of chars and then use set intersections to find common elements.

     string -> set<char>
     intersection(set<char>, set<char>)